kaue/next-atlasboard/README.md

 ## 1.0.0

-- Bump socket.io to support windows installations (issue: XX)
+- Bump socket.io to support windows installations (fixes issue: #99).
-- Bump to Express 4
+- Bump to Express 4 (Atlasboard now requires node >= 0.10).
+- General dependency  bump.
+- Add theme support.
+Add "foundation" theme.
+- Add client side plugins points.
-- Stylus support in Widgets
+- Add stylus support in widgets with access to the global theme palette.
-- Atlasboard stylus global variables (which widgets can use)
-- Theme support
-- Jobs can register ``onInit`` function
+- Jobs can register ``onInit`` functions (see the docs above).
+- Add support for using "w" and "h" as "width" and "height" properties in dashboard definition.
+- Add gulp.
+- Better configuration management, that can be overridden easily in the wallboard.
+- Better logging configuration.
+- General code refactoring and cleanup.

 ## 0.13.0